energietransitie/twomes-dataset-windesheim-brains4buildings2022/README.md

 | 917810 | 6            | 2                                  | 75                    | 240                           |
 | 925038 | 4            | 3                                  | 60                    | 210                           |

-<sup>1</sup>: The coverage of Bluetooth based presence detection in room 917810 is very low compared to the number of work places, making succesfull analysis based on this occupancy data source unlikely for this room.
+<sup>1</sup>: The coverage of Bluetooth based presence detection in room 917810 is very low compared to the number of work places, making succesful analysis based on this occupancy data source unlikely for this room.

 <sup>2</sup>, <sup>3</sup>: We rounded `room__m3`, the room volume in  m<sup>3</sup>, to the nearest 5 m<sup>3</sup>, and `vent_max__m3_h_1`, the maximum ventilation flow rate of the room in m<sup>3</sup>/h, to the nearest 30 to the nearest 5 m<sup>3</sup>/h we can guarantee room privacy.
-In particular, we chose a level of privacy for the room that is equivalent to the level of privacy required for persons participating in medical research in the Netherlands, i.e. the chance of re-identification should be less than 9%.
+In particular, we chose a level of privacy for the room that is equivalent to the level of privacy required for persons participating in medical research in the Netherlands, i.e. the probability of re-identification should be less than 9%.

 ## Data